rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 ### Install  plugins

-Open the .zshrc file using one of the followng method:
+Open the `.zshrc` file using one of the following methods:

 - Terminal - `nano ~/.zshrc`
 - GUI - `gnome-text-editor ~/.zshrc`